Context-Picker: Dynamic context selection using multi-stage reinforcement learning: Experiments

 To better understand which components of Context-Picker drive the gains, we conduct ablations on the \emph{LoCoMo} dataset.
 We focus on three aspects: rationale generation, redundancy-aware reward shaping, and the recall-oriented Stage~I.

 \paragraph{Rationale generation.} In the full model, the picker outputs both a short natural-language rationale and a set of selected IDs.
-Removing the rationale branch (``w/o rationale'') leads to a $6.5$-point drop in Judge Acc and noticeably higher variance across runs.
+Removing the rationale branch (``w/o rationale'') leads to a $6.5$-point drop in Judge Acc.
 We hypothesize that requiring the model to verbalize why certain passages are selected acts as a structural regularizer: it encourages more stable reasoning over evidence interactions and reduces the tendency to over-select loosely related passages.

 \paragraph{Redundancy-aware reward shaping.} When we remove the redundancy term in the reward (``w/o redundancy''), the picker no longer receives explicit penalties for overshooting the golden set size.
 Under the same token budget, this variant tends to keep more passages and accumulates noise, resulting in a $4.6$-point drop on LoCoMo.
 This confirms that explicitly modeling length/redundancy in the reward is important for achieving a good balance between recall and precision, rather than relying solely on an implicit budget constraint.